MicroTrendsLtd/NinjaTrader8/README.md

 This project is ongoing slowly...will evolve as time and resources allow and needs dictate

 **Collaborate & Discuss**
-All are welcome to contribute discuss share collaborate.
+All are welcome to contribute to share collaborate.

 **1. Get Started - Docs:**
 https://github.com/MicroTrendsLtd/NinjaTrader8/discussions